 - Beloit College computers and laptop batteries can be brought to IT for recycling

 - Find a computer recycling location

-- Recycle used alkaline batteries, DVDs, CDs, or floppy disks in the AV office in Mayer Hall
+- Recycle used alkaline batteries, DVDs, CDs, or floppy disks in the IT Support Office in Mayer Hall, Rm 227

 Every day energy is wasted by computers and monitors that are left on when not in use.
 By simply putting the hard drive and monitor to sleep after a short period of inactivity, huge energy savings can be realized.
 The computer should wake up with a quick click of the mouse or by pressing a key on the keyboard.
 In some cases, you will need to press the power button briefly to wake the computer up.
 Also, be sure to shut down your computer before leaving for the day and over weekends.